 - Campus Life

 Gumar is a morphologically annotated Gulf Arabic (GA) corpus.
-On its current state, it contains more than 112 million words that spans over 1,200 documents.
-These documents are long conversational novels that are published online anonymously, AKA (روايات النت 'Internet novels').
-This genre of novels are unique to the GA online content.
+In its current state, it contains more than 112 million words that spans over 1,200 documents.
+These documents are long conversational novels that are published online anonymously, (aka روايات النت 'Internet novels').
+This genre of novels is unique to the GA online content.

 Strictly speaking, Gulf Arabic refers to the linguistic varieties spoken on the western coast of the Arabian Gulf, in Bahrain, Qatar, and the seven Emirates of the UAE (Qafisheh, 1977), as well as in Kuwait and in Al-Hasā — the eastern region of Saudi Arabia (Holes, 1990).
 Omani, Hijazi, Najdi, and Baḥārna Arabic, among other additional dialects spoken in the Arabian Peninsula, are usually not included in grammars of Gulf Arabic due to the fact that they considerably vary in their linguistic features from the set of dialects listed above.
 In this current project, we extend the use of the term 'Gulf Arabic' to include any Arabic variety spoken by the indigenous populations residing in the six countries of the Gulf Cooperation Council: Bahrain, Kuwait, Oman, UAE, Qatar, and Saudi Arabia.

 A unique genre of written material, that is specifically known to GA, is online anonymous publicly published long conversational novels.
 We have found a huge collection of these novels online in one place.
 We automatically downloaded about 1,200 MS Word documents.
 Usually, such novels are written in lengthy threads that can be found in online forums.
 The data we received was collected by volunteering forum members into MS Word documents and then published by another member in an organized matter.